ntreimer/react-actors/README.md

 Do not fork and clone this repo.
 These are just instructions.
 Instead, use `create-react-app` `npx create-react-app cra-orientation --scripts-version 2.1.8` to create a new react application on your computer.

+In order to turn this in, you'll need to go to github, and create an empty repository.
+*DO NOT initialize with a readme.*

+Then, when you have an empty repo, you'll need to follow the instructions for `…or push an existing repository from the command line`

 ## Requirements

 Your react application should have five components.